venicegeo/pz-search-query/README.md

-Service to accept queries to Piazza Elasticsearch instance for content discovery endpoints accept POST of Elasticsearch query language (DSL): http://pz-search-query/api/v1/data -  returns "dataId" from matching records http://pz-search-query/api/v1/dslfordataresources -  returns full pzmetadata content from matching records as list of DataResource objects, presented in Postman as nicely formatted each being a JSON documents.
+Service to accept queries to Piazza Elasticsearch instance for content discovery endpoints accept POST of Elasticsearch query language (DSL): http://pz-search-query/api/v1/data -  returns "dataId" from matching records http://pz-search-query/api/v1/dslfordataresources -  returns full pzmetadataalias content from matching records as list of DataResource objects, presented in Postman as nicely formatted each being a JSON documents.

 http://pz-search-query/api/v1/recordcount -  returns count as number of records matching the input